python-websockets/websockets/docs/topics/compression.rst

         ],
     )

 The Window Bits and Memory Level values in these examples reduce memory usage at the expense of compression rate.

 Compression settings
 --------------------

 When a client and a server enable the Per-Message Deflate extension, they negotiate two parameters to guarantee compatibility between compression and decompression.
-This affects the trade-off between compression rate and memory usage for both sides.
+These parameters affect the trade-off between compression rate and memory usage for both sides.

 * **Context Takeover** means that the compression context is retained between messages.
 In other words, compression is applied to the stream of messages rather than to each message individually.

-Context takeover should remain enabled to get good performance on applications that send a stream of messages with the same structure, that is, most applications.
+  Context takeover should remain enabled to get good performance on applications that send a stream of messages with similar structure, that is, most applications.

+  This requires retaining the compression context and state between messages, which increases the memory footprint of a connection.

 * **Window Bits** controls the size of the compression context.
-It must be an integer between 9 (lowest memory usage) and 15 (best compression). websockets defaults to 12.
+It must be an integer between 9 (lowest memory usage) and 15 (best compression).
   Setting it to 8 is possible but rejected by some versions of zlib.

+  On the server side, websockets defaults to 12.
+On the client side, it lets the server pick a suitable value, which is the same as defaulting to 15.

 :mod:`zlib` offers additional parameters for tuning compression.
-They control the trade-off between compression rate and CPU and memory usage for the compression side, transparently for the decompression side.
+They control the trade-off between compression rate, memory usage, and CPU usage only for compressing.
+They're transparent for decompressing.
+Unless mentioned otherwise, websockets inherits defaults of :func:`~zlib.compressobj`.

 * **Memory Level** controls the size of the compression state.
-It must be an integer between 1 (lowest memory usage) and 9 (best compression). websockets defaults to 5.
-A lower memory level can increase speed thanks to memory locality.
+It must be an integer between 1 (lowest memory usage) and 9 (best compression).

+  websockets defaults to 5.
+This is lower than zlib's default of 8.
+Not only does a lower memory level reduce memory usage, but it can also increase speed thanks to memory locality.

 * **Compression Level** controls the effort to optimize compression.
 It must be an integer between 1 (lowest CPU usage) and 9 (best compression).